easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 integer
 {: .label .fs-1 }

-The product's current observed UTC offset, so you can calculate when 'now' is for the product.
+The product's current observed UTC offset in seconds, so you can calculate when 'now' is for the product.
 This may be negative.

 ## `product.variants`
 {: .d-inline-block }